HAQ7/educational-encryption-program/pseudocode/Vigenere.md

         keyIndex = 0

-        for each i in the length of encryptedText Letter = get Letter in encryptedText at index i
+        for each i in the length of encryptedText character = get character in encryptedText at index i

-            if Letter is a letter
+            if character is a character
-                letterIndex = find(Letter)
+                characterIndex = find(character)
-                keywordIndex = find(get Letter in key at index keyIndex) newIndex = (letterIndex - keywordIndex + 26) % 26
+                keywordIndex = find(get character in key at index keyIndex) newIndex = (characterIndex - keywordIndex + 26) % 26
-                decryptedLetter = get Letter in alphabet at index newIndex set plainText = concatenate plainText and decryptedLetter keyIndex = (keyIndex + 1) % lengthOf(key)
+                decryptedCharacter = get character in alphabet at index newIndex set plainText = concatenate plainText and decryptedCharacter keyIndex = (keyIndex + 1) % lengthOf(key)
              else
-                plainText = concatenate plainText and Letter
+                plainText = concatenate plainText and character

-    private method find(letter)
+    private method find(character)
         alphabet = "abcdefghijklmnopqrstuvwxyz"
-        return index of letter in alphabet
+        return index of character in alphabet